Why the First Three Years?

 - Museums can welcome families by extending free admissions.

-- Cities can stand alongside of their officials in support of early childhood development.
+- Cities can stand alongside their officials in support of early childhood development.

-We invite you to join us for the 1st Annual Baby Day ™ taking place on February 8, 2019 a day we will acknowledge and celebrate this incredible period of growth in our tiniest Texans.
+We invite you to join us for our 4th Annual Baby Day taking place February 2022, a day we will acknowledge and celebrate this incredible period of growth in our tiniest Texans.

 This #MentalHealthAwareness Month, we’re working to widen the lens across all ages and stages of life.
 On this week’s episode of #TheEarliest, we explore the impact a mother’s #mentalhealth can have on a child during pregnancy.